-Since the beginning of Everyone’s Child, many have contributed to the ongoing efforts to sustain the needs of orphans and vulnerable children in Kenya.
-In 2003, orphaned students at the Lord Ranjuera Primary School in Kampi Ya Moto were enthusiastic about going to school, but lack of nourishment caused many to faint in class.
+Since the beginning of Everyone’s Child, many have contributed to our ongoing efforts to sustain the needs of orphans and vulnerable children in Kenya.
+In 2003, children in Kampi Ya Moto were excited to finally have their own primary school to attend, but lack of nourishment caused many to faint in class.
 Kids in Kenya established a lunch program for these children.
 In the following years the same program was made available to orphaned students at Lanet Umoja Primary School and Nakuru Teacher’s Primary School.
-In 2009 Everyone’s Child gained responsibility for this program.
+In 2010 Everyone’s Child gained responsibility for this program.
 Today EC provides lunches to over 500 students in five different preschool and primary schools throughout Kenya.
 Our goal is to continue caring for orphaned and vulnerable students by supplying them with a daily meal.

 Rain Harvesting System

 In 2013, Everyone’s Child partnered with Christian Broadcasting Network (CBN) to fund the installation of a rainwater harvesting system in the arid region of Kampi Ya Moto where the Orphan Feeding Program was established.
 For decades, people living in that area have retrieved their drinking water from a river frequented by people and animals alike.
 Thanks to this new system, the students at our school finally have access to clean drinking water!
 Read more about this exciting project in our January 2016 blog and our May 2016 blog.